wapmorgan/UnifiedArchive/docs/API.md

     ```

     Returns content of in-archive file as raw string.
-    If file is not in archive, `false` is returned.
+    If file is not in archive, `NonExistentArchiveFileException` is thrown.

 - <span id="UnifiedArchive--extractFiles"></span>
     ```php
     UnifiedArchive::extractFiles(string $outputFolder): int|false
     ```

     Extracts all archive content with full paths to output folder and rewriting existing files.
     In case of success, number of extracted files is returned.

-Otherwise, an `\Exception` is throwed of `false` is
-    returned.
+    Throws:
+    - `ArchiveExtractionException`

+- <span id="UnifiedArchive--extractFiles"></span>
+    ```php
+    UnifiedArchive::extractFiles(string $outputFolder, array $files, boolean $expandFilesList = false): int|false
+    ```

+    Extracts given files or directories to output folder.
+If directories is passed, you need to use
+    `$expandFilesList` feature that will expand directory names to all nested files (e.g `dir` will be expanded to
+    `dir/file1, dir/file2, dir/subdir/file3`).
+    In case of success, number of extracted files is returned.

+    Throws:
+    - `EmptyFileListException`
+    - `ArchiveExtractionException`

+#### Archive modification

 - <span id="UnifiedArchive--canAddFiles"></span>
     ```php
     UnifiedArchive::canAddFiles(): boolean